Jank201/BlackJackIntro/README.md

-# BlackJackIntro
+# BlackjackIntro
-My first project making a text based blackJack Game
+My first project making a text based blackjack Game The Code is fully functional, so that's pretty cool